gvn/komponent/README.md

 **fire** ( eventType: `string`, eventData: `object` - *optional* )

 Fires callbacks registered for given event type with optional event metadata.

-## CLI

-Komponent can be used stand-alone, but the **komp** utility makes creating components easier.

-To install **komp** using [npm](https://npmjs.org/) run the following command:

-`npm install -g komponent`

-Afterward you can create a new component by running `komp`.
-It will prompt you for various metadata and then create a new JavaScript component file.